Best Online Master’s Degrees in: Nurse Practitioner

 Library and Research Support

-Georgetown University wins the award for best online master’s degree in nurse practitioner for library and research support because its online students have access to Georgetown University Libraries, which comprise 10 distinct libraries, including the Bioethics Research Library, the Dahlgren Memorial Library, and the Maternal and Child Health Library.
-Aside from having access to the university’s more than 2.4 million books, online students can connect with university librarians via online chat, email, or phone, and take advantage of interlibrary and consortium loan privileges.
+Walden University wins the award for best online master’s degree in nurse practitioner for library and research support because its online students have access to Walden University’s online library, where online students can connect with university librarians via online chat, email, or phone, and take advantage of interlibrary and consortium loan privileges.
 Distance learners also have off-campus access to e-resources, such as databases, scholarly journals, and e-books.

 The University of North Dakota is the winner of the best online master’s degree in nurse practitioner for learning support because it provides an array of student services for distance learners, including online tutoring, library services, technical support, and advising, according to the program website.
 In addition, the University of North Dakota was ranked among the top online graduate nursing programs for student services and technology by U.S. News & World Report, which also listed career placement assistance among the many support services offered to students in online graduate nursing programs.